-6 Reasons why Big Data Analytics is a smart career choice in 2017
+6 reasons why Analytics is a smart career choice in 2019

 With the inception of Big Data, we have witnessed a data revolution around us.
 Big Data Analytics is one of the biggest trends in IT sector at the moment and the buzz around it is not going to subdue anytime soon.
 Big Data is everywhere now-a-days, and if the industry forecasts are to be believed, then Big Data Analytics market will continue to grow bigger as businesses realize the importance of making data-driven decisions.